gjbex/Fortran-MOOC/source_code/towers_of_hanoi/README.md

 ## What is it?

+1. `towers_mod.f90`: common code to initalize and print stacks.
 1. `towers_of_hanoi.f90`: main program for recursive implementation of the Towers of Hanoi.
-1. `towers_mod.f90`: common code to initalize and print stacks.
+1. `random_towers.f90`: main program for solving Towers of Hanoi by randomly moving disks around.
 1. `CMakeLists.txt`: CMake file to build the applications.